wowkiekong/PPI-prediction/README.txt

         WSRC_ROC.m                             # Results of ROC curves.

 ********************Introduction************************
 # File "data" contains Matein, Yeast and Human PPIs datasets which are downloaded from the DIP database.
-# Matein dataset contains 1428 pairs of interacting proteins, the Yeast dataset contains 5594 pairs of interacting proteins, and # the Human dataset contains 3899 pairs of interacting proteins.
-# N_protein_a and N_ptotein_b are non-interaction protein pairs.
-# P_protein_a and P_protein_b are interaction protein pairs.
+Matein dataset contains 1428 pairs of interacting proteins, the Yeast dataset contains 5594 pairs of interacting proteins, and the Human dataset contains 3899 pairs of interacting proteins.
+N_protein_a and N_ptotein_b are non-interaction protein pairs.
+P_protein_a and P_protein_b are interaction protein pairs.
-# Users can also use their own data sets for forecasting.
-# File "function" conteins the functions of the F-vector, composition (C) and transition (T) which are used to map each protein # sequence onto numeric feature vectors.
+# File "function" conteins the functions of the F-vector, composition (C) and transition (T) which are used to map each protein sequence onto numeric feature vectors.
 # File "scripts" contains main function and result representation function for PPI prediction.

 *******************parameters****************************